jjvanzon/Circular-Language-Spec/constructs-drafts/text-code/text-code-loose-ideas.md

 After Next detection, Parsing is actually repeated (this isn’t a perfect solution I am making) until all elements were looped through.

 Parsing a qualifier goes as follows.
 You first split the line by period ‘.’ ( Funny enough a line can be split by multiple main delimiters, or rather a detection of a statement can cause another splitting operation, that sort of overrides the splitting operation we already did. ) After splitting by period, you go by all elements from left to right.
 Except for the last element, they all might be an object.
 The last element can be an object or an attribute.
 The first object might somehow be globally accessible.
 In case of With blocks, the first object is missing, but in its place comes the object remembered by the With operation.
 The next element might be a member object of the previous object.
-There are hardly any methods yet, so I really don’t have to take those into consideration much, except for the Add and Remove methods, which have to be executed if they are found along the way.
+There are hardly any methods yet, so I really don’t might take those into consideration much, except for the Add and Remove methods, which might be executed if they are found along the way.
 Add returns an object.

 ###### Too Much Theory For Now